kitze/awesome-conference-practices/README.md

 ## 🎤️ MC

 An MC can either make or break a conference.
 Make sure that you get the right person.
-Don't fall into the trap of just hiring a random person that's popular in the community, because he might be terrible with audiences.
+Don't fall into the trap of just hiring a random person that's popular in the community, because he / she might be terrible with audiences.

 ## 🏷 Badges